Ballet For Kids Ages 5-7

 Mariia moved to the U.S. in August of 2022.
 She has taught ballroom dance to beginners, kids, solo, Pro-Am and Professional dancers in her home country and is very excited to now share her experience and passion for ballroom dancing with ADI students.

 She teaches Latin-American program (Samba, Cha-Cha, Rumba, Paso Doble, Jive) as well as Standard (Waltz, Foxtrot, Quickstep, Viennese waltz, Tango).

 Mariia enjoys many other forms of art such as drawing, crafts, and singing.

 What Parents Think About The American Dance Institute?

 Where Do Children Learn Confidence, Self Expression, Discipline & Passion?

 How to Recognize An Excellent Kid's Ballet Class

-- Children, ages 5-7, should not start formal ballet training until they are nearing eight years of age.
+- Children should not start formal ballet training until they are nearing eight years of age.
 Little 5-7 year old bodies are not ready for the strenuous demands of formal ballet training.
 Your child can start building a ballet foundation in our pre-ballet classes.

 - Look for a non-competitive ballet school.
-Competitive ballet schools have their place but not with very young children.
-Little kids are not ready for competition.
+Competitive ballet schools have their place, but not with very young children.
 At our non-competitive school students, staff, and parents are friendly, less stressed, and more relaxed.